meteor/meteor/README.md

 <em>Note: See the `addUsersToRoles` [documentation](http://alanning.github.io/meteor-roles/classes/Roles.html) for restrictions on group names.</em>

-†† `Meteor.roles` is not published by default.
+†† The `Meteor.roles` collection is currently only for convenience on the UI-side and is not used functionally within this package.
+In the future it may be used to support role hierarchies.
+Since it is not currently required, it is not automatically published to the client.
 Here's how you would publish it to every client without needing a subscription:

 ```js
 // in server/publish.js